lentinj/tp-compact-keyboard/README.md

-Fn-Lock switcher for ThinkPad Compact Keyboards with TrackPoint
+FnLk switcher for ThinkPad Compact Keyboards with TrackPoint
 ===============================================================

 The Lenovo Thinkpad compact keyboard is a repackaging of a Thinkpad laptop keyboard into a bluetooth keyboard case.
 Unfortunately Lenovo had already started their bizzare process of throwing away keys at this point, and the Fn-keys have been replaced with some random functions Lenovo thought more useful.
-The Fn-Lock switching is handled by the windows drivers, and unfortunately is off by default on the bluetooth keyboard.
+The FnLk switching is handled by the windows drivers, and unfortunately is off by default on the bluetooth keyboard.

 There is also a physically-identical USB version of this keyboard.
-Fortunately this leaves Fn-Lock on by default, so isn't so annoying under Linux.
+Fortunately this leaves FnLk on by default, so isn't so annoying under Linux.

 Paring bluetooth keyboard
 -------------------------